 - Energizer® Power Pack

-- Bulb holder or alternate bulb holder with bulb
+- Bulb holder or alternate insulated bulb holder

 Please Read Carefully!

 All experiments use safe, low-voltage battery power.
 Household electrical current contains high voltage that could cause serious injury.
 DO NOT use household electrical current for any of these experiments.
 ALL experiments should be conducted under adult supervision.

 - Carefully follow wiring instructions for each experiment.
 Improper wiring can result in battery leakage and/or rupture.

 - DO NOT take a battery apart.
 Contact with internal battery material can cause injury.

 - DO NOT dispose in fire, recharge, put in backwards, or mix with used or other battery types.
 This may cause batteries to explode, leak and cause personal injury.